 The University of Wisconsin-Madison School of Education seeks to promote equity, diversity and inclusion by reducing barriers to access, increasing the demographic diversity of our faculty, staff and students, and encouraging scholarship, teaching and service that embraces and engages the full measure of the diversity of our society.
 The School of Education recognizes that our desire to be an anti-racist, unbiased and inclusive academic community is ongoing and involves shared commitment, responsibility, action and accountability.
 We believe that diversity, equity, inclusion, and inclusive excellence, the four essential pillars of our approach to generating positive and lasting change, build upon our scholarship and the School’s reputation as a leading educational institution.

-In light of COVID-19, the Office of Equity, Diversity, and Inclusion has compiled a list of resources for Asian and Asian-American students, scholars, and staff.
+In light of COVID-19, the Office of Equity, Diversity, and Inclusion and the Global Education Office have compiled a list of resources for Asian and Asian-American students, scholars, and staff.
 This list of resources also includes information on allyship for members of the School of Education community who are not Asian or Asian-American and still wish to support our Asian and Asian-American colleagues and friends.

 LaVar J. Charleston